CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 ---

 ## Power consumption ⚡
-- The cluster draws about 30 Wh
+- The cluster draws about 30 W
 - Monthly cost of 16,5 NOK (1,52 USD) given a kWh rate of 0,767 NOK (0,07 USD)

 note: Just for fun and in the spirit of comparing apples to oranges, the minimal "free" tier to an azure kubernetes instance would be a monthly cost of 35,34 USD (1 VM, 4 GB RAM).